Cameli19/quote-server/quote-server/README.md

 ## Overview

 This is a simple web application built with Rust using the [Axum](https://docs.rs/axum/latest/axum/) framework for routing and [Askama](https://docs.rs/askama/latest/askama/) for server-side templating.
-The server delivers classic and famous quotes to users through a stylized webpage.

-When users visit the homepage, they are presented with a single quote and its author in a structured, styled format.
-The application is designed to be easily extended with more quotes and features, and serves as a foundational exercise in building dynamic web apps with Rust.
+When you visit the homepage, you’ll see a single quote along with the author, displayed in a clean and organized way.
+The app is easy to expand with more quotes and features and is a good starting point for learning how to build dynamic web apps with Rust.

 ## Features

 - Serves a single quote using a structured HTML template
 - CSS styling for quote presentation
 - Clean and simple layout
-- Modular and extensible design
+- Easy to extend and add more features

 ## License